mikoro/orientview/readme.md

 * You need the video of the run, the map, the gps track, and the split times.
 * If the video is in multiple parts, you need to stitch it together using e.g. [Avidemux](http://fixounet.free.fr/avidemux/).
-* Scan the map with high resolution (600 dpi TIFF format is preferrable).
+* Scan the map with high resolution (600 dpi TIFF format is preferable).
-* Fix the map (orientation, cropping, levels etc.) and export one version with the original resolution (TIFF format preferrable) and export a smaller version for use with QuickRoute.
+* Fix the map (orientation, cropping, levels etc.) and export one version with the original resolution (TIFF format preferable) and export a smaller version for use with QuickRoute.
 Modern GPUs can easily take in 8192x8192 250 MB TIFF image - so there is no need to scale down or compress the map image that gets sent to the GPU.
-The QuickRoute image data will not be used so it's quality doesn't matter (only data inserted by QuickRoute to the JPEG file headers is used).
+The QuickRoute image data will not be used so its quality doesn't matter (only data inserted by QuickRoute to the JPEG file headers is used).
 * Using [QuickRoute](http://www.matstroeng.se/quickroute/en/) cut and align the gps track to the map.
-You can use as many aligment points as you want.
+You can use as many alignment points as you want.
 Then export the map as a JPEG image.
 * Format the split times to a single string.
 Format is "hours:minutes:seconds" with hours and minutes being optional and the separator between splits being "|" or ";".
 For example: `1:23|1:23:45`.
 Time separator can also be ".".
 For example: `1.23;1.23.45`.
 Split times can be absolute or relative.
 * Open OrientView and select the map image file, the QuickRoute JPEG file, and the video file.
 Input the split times and press Play.
 * Adjust the control time offset to move the controls to correct positions.
 Then seek the video to the first control and pause.
 Now adjust the runner time offset to move the runner to the correct position.
 Press F1 and take note of the adjusted values which you can then input back at the settings window.